LabSid-USP/RUBEM/doc/source/preprocessing.rst

 Get Maximum and Minimum Value Map
 ``````````````````````````````````

 This script allows you to get a map for variables as Minimum NDVI and Maximum NDVI from an historical series of files in :file:`*.tif` format.
-To run the script, the following variables must be setted:
+To run the script, the following variables must be set:

 .. code-block:: python

     Input_path =  'Directory containing the files'
     dem_source = 'Path to Digital Elevation Model (DEM) with same resolution and size that input_path files'
     outpath_min = 'Path and name minimum output file, example=/path/ndvi_min.tif'
-    outpath_max = 'Path and name maximum output file, example=/paht/ndvi_max.tif'
+    outpath_max = 'Path and name maximum output file, example=/path/ndvi_max.tif'

 ``Input_path`` folder must have an structure as follows: